A Better Way

 - MS Nutrition, Meredith College

-- Doctor Clinical Nutrition, Maryland University of Integrative Health (est. May 2024)
+- Doctor Clinical Nutrition Candidate, Maryland University of Integrative Health. degree conferred April 2024

 Certifications & Training: